Beyond Meritocracy

 A broader definition

-I propose that class relations are those that allow a dominant party to get others to do work for them on an ongoing basis without having to meaningfully reciprocate.
+I propose that class relations are those that allow a dominant party to get others to do work on terms they set, on an ongoing basis, without having to meaningfully reciprocate.[13]

 A natural objection: isn't this too broad?
 After all, many relationships involve asymmetric effort, from friendships to family bonds to casual social obligations.
 What distinguishes a class relation from an ordinary social asymmetry?